raystack/firehose/docs/contribute/contribution.md

 #### WHAT CAN YOU DO?
-* You can report a bug or suggest a feature enhancement on our [Jira Board](link to create a new issue).
-If you have a question or are simply not sure if it is really an issue or not, please [contact us](E-mail) first before you create a new JIRA ticket.
+* You can report a bug or suggest a feature enhancement or can just ask questions.
+Reach out on Github discussions for this purpose.
 * You can modify the code
     * Add any new feature
     * Add a new Sink